xytk4/igarchive_v2/README.md

  * ams: advanced message stats // produces a leaderboard of # messages sent sorted by message count
  * ams-mot: messages over time // 'ams-mot i' where i is interval (d, m, y); outputs message count at that interval
  * ams-dt: message delta-time // calculates the shortest and longest time between messages in the thread
+ * gf: global find, same as find but for all threads at once // 'gf blah blah'
+ * gfu: global find by user: same as the above but for user // 'gfu username'
- * m!: switch to the message-mode console, which lets you look at messages and perform per-message ops. (see below)
+ * m!: switch to the message-mode console, which lets you look at messages and perform per-message ops.
+ * fts: perform first time setup again.
+ * q: quit

 Message-mode commands:
  * (. = +): next message